- Think to Know

 Restless leg syndrome (RLS, restless legs syndrome) is a common cause of painful legs.
-The leg pain of restless leg syndrome typically eases with motion of the legs and becomes more noticeable at rest.
-Restless leg syndrome also features worsening of symptoms and leg pain during the early evening or later at night.
+The leg pain of restless leg syndrome typically eases with the motion of the legs and becomes more noticeable at rest.
+Restless leg syndrome also features worsening symptoms and leg pain during the early evening or later at night.

 What causes restless leg syndrome?